-For the important investments in life, you want to hire professionals who you trust will do a superior job.
+For the important investments in life, you want to hire professionals who you trust will do a superior job and who value the work.
 When it comes to redesigning your kitchen, working with someone qualified and experienced in combining both interior design and kitchen design proves invaluable to many – two designers combined into one package!

 If this approach appeals to you, I am looking forward to working with you.